stefanache/p2p_webrtc_handshake/README.md

 	4. your-friend: open Chrome browser and open this link emailed:
  	        "https://stefanache.github.io/p2p_webrtc_handshake/"
 	5. your-friend: waiting... (both end-persons must be ... patient in manual p2p handshake... :)
-	6. you: click on button labeled as "Create-Offer" and waiting to generate/write some text in it's ... associate textarea-box
+	6. you: click on button labeled as "Create-Offer" and waiting until will be generated/written some text ... in it's associate textarea-box
 	7. you: copy this selected text in yours clipboard(copy-paste): click on your Offer's textarea...then
 		   Ctrl+A to select it's content and then